seek-oss/treat/docs/introduction.md

 There's a lot of CSS-in-JS solutions available, however, `treat` has taken quite a different approach.
 The primary goals of treat are full static extraction, minimal runtime code and type safety.
 While a great developer experience is important to us, it will never come at the cost of those goals.

-If you're used to a library like [styled-components](https://www.styled-components.com) than `treat` might seem like a step backwards, [styled-components](https://www.styled-components.com) can easily create a lot styles bound to components quickly.
+If you're used to a library like [styled-components](https://www.styled-components.com) than `treat` might seem like a step backwards. [styled-components](https://www.styled-components.com) can easily create a lot styles bound to components quickly.
 However, `treat` requires a few more steps to bind styles to your components.
 It is also unable to generate styles at runtime, and therefore can not handle dynamic themeing.

 The upside of `treat` is it allows you to craft highly re-usable utilty CSS using JavaScript, adding next to zero to bundle size and a negligible runtime performance cost.
 Checkout [tailwindcss](https://tailwindcss.com/) for a great example of this style of CSS, or our component library [Braid](https://github.com/seek-oss/braid-design-system) for a `treat` specific example.